 Max: "This may be the single dumbest thing that I have ever been associated with ... and I love it and I'm in."

 The Car Czar:No one talks to the Car Czar like that, ever ... but I like it (*starts laughing*) ... wait, no I don't.
 Why would I like that?
 No boss would like that ... but you are my top salesperson, so what am I gonna do?"

-Also, from "The Storm Before the Calm":
+- Also, from "The Storm Before the Calm":

 Dave: Dude, I've seen you do some really dumb things before, but this... is not one of them.
 Those are cool.

-Bath Of Poverty The guys' apartment is big but the shower alternates between hot, cold, and brown water.
+- Bath of Poverty The guys' apartment is big but the shower alternates between hot, cold, and brown water.

 Max: Dave, its a shower bud, its not that hard.
 Let the water run for six seconds, jump in, you got at least thirty seconds of decent temperate water, quarter turn yourself to avoid the initial rust blast, go back in for another thirty seconds.
 Its like he never showered before.

 - The Bear: Played with with Max in the fact that during the winter he becomes like a bear.
 He doesn't shave, chases after meat, eats honey straight out of the jar note and gets stuck in trashcans.
 Otherwise, he really doesn't really fit as a bear-which is kind of the point of one episode where he finds he doesn't fit in any one single gay category.